ModBrick/bomberman/README.md

 # bomberman
-Bomberman in C++ for school made in two weeks
+Bomberman in C++ with Irrlicht for school made in two weeks

+Make install and Make